raphaelmansuy/digital_palace/40-the-impatients_serie/2024-07-11-prompt-engineering-for-the-impatient.md

 In our final chapter, we'll recap the key concepts we've covered and discuss next steps for continuing your journey in LLM prompting.

-Certainly!
-Let's move on to our final chapter, Chapter 17, where we'll conclude the tutorial and provide guidance for further learning and application.

 ## 17. Conclusion and Next Steps